martamatos/kinetics_db/README.md

  - download complete models in an excel file (same format that GRASP takes as an input).;
  - add models (and respective information) by uploading a GRASP input excel file.

-The API documentation can be found here (TODO sphinx link).
+The API documentation can be found [here](https://kinetics-db.readthedocs.io/en/latest/).